-It is winter in the wild English countryside.
-A man caught in a snowstorm finds shelter at a remote manor called Wuthering Heights.
-He learns about Cathy, who lived in the house many years before, whose story is one of love, heartbreak and revenge that still haunts those in the present.
+It is winter in Yorkshire, England.
+A man rides through the snow to visit a house called Wuthering Heights.
+While there, the man learns about Catherine, who lived in the house years before.
+Catherine's story of love and sadness still affects the lives of those in the present.

-Penguin Readers is a series of the best new fiction, essential non-fiction and popular classics written for learners of English as a foreign language.
+Penguin Readers is a series of popular classics, exciting contemporary fiction, and thought-provoking non-fiction written for learners of English as a foreign language.
 Beautifully illustrated and carefully adapted, the series introduces language learners around the world to the bestselling authors and most compelling content from Penguin Random House.
 The eight levels of Penguin Readers follow the Common European Framework and include language activities that help readers to develop key skills.

 Wuthering Heights, a Level 5 Reader, is B1 in the CEFR framework.
 The text is made up of sentences with up to four clauses, introducing present perfect continuous, past perfect, reported speech and second conditional.
 It is well supported by illustrations, which appear regularly.